albertomontesg/davis-interactive/docs/pages/user_guide/usage.md

 ## Prediction Submission

 At the end of each iteration, the user must submit the mask predicted by his/her model to be evaluated in the server.
-As an optional parameter, the user may specify which frames have to be considered in order to compute the next scribbles (using the paramter `next_scribble_frame_candidates` in the `submit_masks` function).
+As an optional parameter, the user may specify which frames have to be considered in order to compute the next scribbles (using the parameter `next_scribble_frame_candidates` in the `submit_masks` function).
 By default, all the frames in a sequences are considered.

 ```python
 pred_masks = model.predict()